isa-ulisboa/greends-dms-exercises/dms_ex_01_spreadsheets.md

 # Data Management and Storage

-# Exercise 1 - OpenRefine - Good practices in the use of spreadsheets in data handling
+# Exercise 1 - Good practices in the use of spreadsheets in data handling

 ## Introduction